Great Western Woodlands: Tourist attractions

-The Great Western Woodlands attracts tourists interested in experiencing four-wheel drive adventures, bird watching, Indigenous heritage and camping in the Outback.
+The Great Western Woodlands attract tourists interested in experiencing four-wheel drive adventures, birdwatching, Indigenous heritage and camping in the Outback.

-The historic Holland Track, the Granite and Woodlands Discovery Trail, the Golden Pipeline Heritage Trail and the Golden Quest Discovery Trail provide tourists with opportunities to learn about local history, explore granite outcrops and rich biodiversity, including woodland trees and wildflowers.
+The historic Holland Track, the Granite and Woodlands Discovery Trail, the Golden Pipeline Heritage Trail and the Golden Quest Discovery Trail provide tourists with opportunities to learn about local history, and to explore granite outcrops and rich biodiversity, including woodland trees and wildflowers.

 Tourist destinations include the Karroun Hill Nature Reserve, Boorabbin National Park, Elachbutting Rock and surrounding reserves, Goldfields Woodlands National Park, Mount Palmer and Karalee Rock, Frank Hann National Park, Peak Charles National Park.

 Future management

 Biodiversity and Cultural Conservation Strategy 2010

 Between 2008 and 2010 a Great Western Woodlands Stakeholder Reference Group representing the interests of Indigenous people, conservation, pastoralism, mining, tourism and local government was convened by the Department of Environment and Conservation (DEC – now DPAW) to assist in the preparation of the first ever conservation strategy for the woodlands region.

-The State Government allocated $3.8 million to support the strategy and fund projects that were aligned with the priorities identified in the Biodiversity and Cultural Conservation Strategy.
+The Western Australian Government allocated $3.8 million to support the strategy and fund projects that were aligned with the priorities identified in the Biodiversity and Cultural Conservation Strategy.
 This strategy provided guidance for future management of the region, taking into account the diverse economic interests as well as environmental and cultural values of the Great Western Woodlands.

 Goldfields-Esperance Development Commission 2016

 In 2016 The Goldfields-Esperance Development Commission, based in Kalgoorlie, released its Economic Blueprint for the region including the Great Western Woodlands.
-The Blueprint acknowledges the significance of the woodlands and the opportunity they present for sustainable and diversified economic development in the region:

-“We reside in an ancient land, home to globally recognised biodiversity treasures such as the magnificent Great Western Woodlands, as well as rich, red deserts and the bright, white sandy beaches and aqua waters of the Southern Ocean.
+The Blueprint acknowledges the significance of the woodlands and the opportunity they present for sustainable and diversified economic development in the region:“We reside in an ancient land, home to globally recognised biodiversity treasures such as the magnificent Great Western Woodlands, as well as rich, red deserts and the bright, white sandy beaches and aqua waters of the Southern Ocean.
 In a world of increasing urbanisation, our natural assets, wilderness areas and vast expanse of land are a rare commodity.
-The landscapes and features of our region present a unique marketing position that can be used to attract people and investment from across the continents.”

-The Blueprint recommends the preparation of a regional conservation plan covering the woodlands which would involve regional stakeholders, traditional owners, scientists and conservationists.
+The landscapes and features of our region present a unique marketing position that can be used to attract people and investment from across the continents.”The Blueprint recommends the preparation of a regional conservation plan covering the woodlands.
+This plan would involve regional stakeholders, traditional owners, scientists and conservationists.

 Indigenous land management

 Following successful native title claims over much of the woodlands, Indigenous groups are re-establishing Aboriginal land management practices such as fire management, as well as tackling feral animals and weeds, establishing tourism ventures and reviving traditional cultural practices.
-In 2020 Ngadju Indigenous Protected Area was established on Ngadju land, with the Ngadju serving as traditional guardians.
-The protected area covers 43993.01 km^{2}, about a quarter of the Great Western Woodlands.
+In 2020 Ngadju Indigenous Protected Area was established on Ngadju land, with the Ngadju serving as traditional custodians.
+The protected area covers 43,993.01 km2, about a quarter of the Great Western Woodlands.